The Ideal One Day in Milan Itinerary (+ Last Supper Details!)Italy

 Luckily, Milan’s metro system is excellent (it reminds us a lot of Rome’s, go figure), and we recommend using that to travel longer distances.

-Uber Black is also available in the city if needed.
+Uber Black is also available in the city if needed, however, we generally prefer to use MyTaxi while in Italy.

 Getting In & Out Of Milan